suyashratnaparkhi/Power-BI/Maven Market/README.md

 ## License

-This project is intended for educational and portfolio use.
-The dataset used is fictional and publicly available.
+This project was developed for educational and portfolio purposes.
+The data used is publicly available sample data from the Adventure Works dataset.

 ## Contact

-For questions or to connect, visit my [LinkedIn](https://www.linkedin.com/).
+For any questions or collaborations, feel free to connect with me on [LinkedIn](linkedin.com/in/suyash-ratnaparkhi-a894a8373).